Send

 The ancient Greek word

-"ὁμολογέω" ≈ "agree" and means, literally, "
+"ὁμολογέω" ≈ "make an agreement, agree" and means, literally,

-same reasoning" or "
+"same reasoning" or

-same explanation" and can be "
+"same explanation" and can be

-same word" if "
+"same word" if "

 word" is taken as "